The first of 22 weekly dives between Saturn's rings has been completed

-"The spacecraft is now on a ballistic path, so that even if we were to forgo future small course adjustments using thrusters, we would still enter Saturn's atmosphere on September 15, no matter what," Maize said previously in a statement
+“The spacecraft is now on a ballistic path, so that even if we were to forgo future small course adjustments using thrusters, we would still enter Saturn’s atmosphere on September 15, no matter what,” said Earl Maize, Cassini project manager at NASA’s Jet Propulsion Laboratory (JPL), in a statement.

-Shortly before impact, Cassini will send a final burst of information which will be received on Earth just over an hour later.
+Shortly before impact, Cassini will emit a final signal which will be received on Earth just over an hour later.

 Why destroy Cassini?

-But it was Cassini's first close-up survey of the planet and its system of rings and moons in 2004 that changed scientists' understanding of the planet and forever changed our approach to planetary exploration.
+But it was Cassini’s first close-up survey of the planet and its system of rings and moons in 2004 that changed scientists’ understanding of the planet and altered our approach to future planetary exploration.

 10. First complete view of the north polar hexagon and discovery of giant hurricanes at both of Saturn's poles.
 Saturn's polar regions have surprised scientists with the presence of a long-lived hexagonal-shaped jet stream in the north and hurricane-like storms at both poles.
 The driving forces of each remain a mystery.